jsdpag/mak/readme.txt

 makjennrich - Jennrich Test for equality between two correlation matrices.

-makkeepspk - Can be used to identify spikes that are unique to one channel, discarding any other that is classified as being a result of cross-talk.

 maklinfin - Bias-corrected linear Fisher information.
 Uses analytically- derived equations of Fisher info from Kanitscheider et al. (2015).
 This quantifies the amount of information about a stimulus discrimination that can be obtained by an optimal linear decoder from a set of population responses for one stimulus value versus another.

-makmedstd - Compute median of a sample and the standard deviation around the median , rather than the conventional mean.

 makmi - Computes empirical mutual information between a sample of signal values and multiple sets of output samples.